RetroDriven/MiSTerMAME/README.md

 ## Unofficial Arcade Core/RBF Downloads ##
 As of v2.0 of this Script, I have included the ability to Download/Update Unofficial Arcade Core RBF files.

-* Jotego's Public Cores will be Download/Updated just like his Updater Script.
+* Jotego's Public Cores will be Download/Updated just like his Updater Script is doing currentl.
 His Beta Cores are not included as those are for his Patreon Subscribers only.
 * All other Unofficial Arcade Cores are ones that I've come across that are not currently a part of the Official MiSTer GitHub.
 * If/When these Unofficial Arcade Cores are added to the Official MiSTer GitHub, they will be removed on my end to avoid duplicates/issues.
 * Be sure to set the INI Option "REMOVE_ARCADE_PREFIX" based on your current Arcade Core set up to avoid duplicates/issues.